 - You can study for relevant qualifications while you are working, such as in administration or customer care.

-- Modern Apprenticeships involve on the job training leading to either SVQ (Scottish Vocational Qualifications) Healthcare Support (Non-Clinical) at SCQF Level 6 or SVQ Business and Administration at SCQF level 5 or 6.
+- Modern Apprenticeships involve on the job training leading to either an SVQ in Healthcare Support (Non-Clinical) at SCQF Level 6 or SVQ Business and Administration at SCQF Level 5 or 6.

 - You can also study for various qualifications from the Institute of Health Record and Information Management (IHRIM).